hylang/hy/CONTRIBUTING.rst

 Avoid committing spurious whitespace changes.

-Format commit messages as follows.
-The first line should describe the overall change in 50 characters or less.
+The first line of a commit message should describe the overall change in 50 characters or less.
 If you wish to add more information, separate it from the first line with a blank line.

 Testing
 -------